What do banks do?

 arrow

-This is a framework that outlines internal audit’s role in assuring the effective management of risk.
-The first line of defence includes functions that own and manage risks, the second line of defence are functions that deal with compliance, the third line of defence are functions that provide independent assurance.
+This framework outlines internal audit’s role in assuring the effective management of risk.
+The first line of defence includes functions that own and manage risk, while the second line of defence is functions that deal with compliance, and the third line of defence is functions that provide independent assurance.

 Is an Infrastructure role right for you?